AllenInstitute/CHARGE_taxonomy/README.md

 See the [manual file](https://github.com/AllenInstitute/CHARGE_taxonomy/blob/main/man/chargeTaxonomy.Rd) or type `?chargeTaxonomy` in R for more details.

 [This R script](https://github.com/AllenInstitute/CHARGE_taxonomy/blob/main/vignettes/create_taxonomies_08152025.R) generates CHARGE RData files for [all taxonomies available in AIT format as of 15 August 2025](https://github.com/AllenInstitute/AllenInstituteTaxonomy/blob/main/taxonomies.md).
 Here is a [version better formatted for web viewing](https://github.com/AllenInstitute/CHARGE_taxonomy/blob/main/vignettes/create_taxonomies_08152025.md).

+## Reporting issues or suggestions

+Please share any comments, suggestions, bugs, or any other thoughts using the button in the app, or by [submitting an issue](https://github.com/AllenInstitute/CHARGE_taxonomy/issues).

+## License

+The license for this package is available on Github at: https://github.com/AllenInstitute/CHARGE_taxonomy/blob/master/LICENSE

+## Level of Support

+We only plan updates to this tool as needed to ensure compatability with the main [CHARGE repo](https://github.com/alleninstitute/CHARGE).